Team-Pepper-Alpha/Joy-Recognition-Model/README.md

 # Joy Recognition Model

-This is whwere we create the machine leraning model for recognizing happy emotion behind people's mask.
+This is where we create the machine leraning model for recognizing happy emotion behind people's mask.

 1. Split it in to three sections: Preprocessing, Trainning, and Testing.
     - The dataset contains different action unit extracted from OpenFace